EpicGuys/siteForArticles/README.md

 ## Documents
 <a href="https://github.com/EpicGuys/siteForArticles/tree/master/documents">documents</a>
 ## Diagrams
-The link provides the following diagrams:
+The link <a href="documents/UML diagrams/diagrams.pdf">diagrams</a> provides the following diagrams:
 * Use Case diagram
 * Flow of events
 * Activity diagram